arnaudrenaud/arnaudrenaud/README.md

 | _containerization_        | Docker, Docker Compose                                                                                           |
 | _operations_              | GitHub Actions, nginx, caddy, systemd, journald, AWS EC2 & Lambda, Scaleway serverless containers, Terraform     |
 | _third-party services_    | Stripe, Mailjet, Resend, Google and Facebook sign-in                                                             |

-### 🌱 Self-owned projects

-- [🔗 Filmorama](https://www.filmorama.app) — Browse through hundreds of films currently in theaters in Paris, from the blockbusters to the hidden gems, bookmark your favorite ones and get notified when they are on screen
-- [🔗 form-to-email](https://www.form-to-email.com) — Receive an email every time your web form is submitted, serverless: no back end needed for your contact form or landing page, no script, no email API subscription